Informed Dynamic Scheduling for QLDPC Codes

 \section{Conclusions}

 In this paper, we have presented several syndrome-based IDS algorithms based on sRBP.
-Due to the construction constraint and the identical prior intrinsic information assigned for each variable node, multiple equal residuals will exist when using sRBP on QLDPC codes, resulting in a performance limitation.
-To tackle this issue, we have introduced two strategies: the edge pool design with diverse edges together with error prediction and reduction.
-Simulation results show that sRBP-based decoders can provide a faster convergence rate than sLBP, and by elaborately designing the edge pool, the FER performance can also be improved for the considered bicycle code.
-A more intense strategy, such as our proposed predict-and-reduce-error mechanism using the estimated support sequence, is needed to further improve the performance of the generalized bicycle code and HP code.
-Based on these two strategies, we propose a novel PRE-sRBP, which can not only provide a fast convergence rate but also achieve the best error-rate performance among all other considered decoders for QLDPC codes.
+Due to the construction constraint and the identical assignment of prior intrinsic information for each variable node, conventional sRBP suffers from the presence of many identical residuals, which limits its decoding performance on QLDPC codes.
+To tackle this issue, we introduced heuristic modifications that enhance residual diversity and mitigate the impact of quantum trapping sets, leading to faster empirical convergence than sLBP and improved FER performance on the considered bicycle codes.
+For more challenging code families, including generalized bicycle and HP codes, we showed that stronger prediction-based mechanisms are required to further suppress decoding errors.
+Motivated by this observation, we proposed the PRE-sRBP decoder, which integrates residual-based scheduling with error prediction and reduction.
+Although PRE-sRBP does not admit formal convergence guarantees, numerical simulations indicate rapid convergence in practice and demonstrate that it achieves the superior overall error-rate performance among the considered decoders for the examined QLDPC codes, including recent bivariate bicycle constructions.

+Future work will concentrate on developing quaternary counterparts of sRBP decoders with improved performance relative to existing quaternary sBP decoders.
+A key challenge lies in defining an appropriate residual for high-dimensional C2V messages and understanding its influence on the accuracy of edge updates, which will be both intriguing and demanding.